 In order to place the culture of peace on the agenda of the United Nations, the report presents elements for a draft provisional declaration and programme of action, indicating in some detail how the United Nations can take up this important challenge.
-These elements represent a first effort which should be improved through debate and discussion of the Member States and which could form part of a final declaration and programme of action.
+These elements represent a first effort which should be improved through debate and discussion by Member States and which could form part of a final declaration and programme of action.

-The elements for a declaration indicate the historical basis and consider the meaning and significance of a culture of peace and the major fields and main actors for its promotion.
-The elements for a programme of action include the relevant aims and the strategies and actions needed to implement each of these aims.
-It includes the establishment of a co-ordinating mechanism for the implementation of these actions.
+The elements for a declaration indicate the historical basis, and consider the meaning and significance, of a culture of peace and the major fields and main actors for its promotion.
+The elements for a programme of action include the relevant aims and the strategies and action needed to implement each of those aims, including the establishment of a coordinating mechanism for the implementation of that action.
 Member States are encouraged to establish their own national action plans.

 To promote a global movement, partnerships for a culture of peace should be developed with various intergovernmental, governmental and non-governmental organizations, including educators, journalists, parliamentarians and municipal authorities, religious communities, and organizations of youth and women.
-To put an emphasis on the next generation, who face a rapidly and deeply changing world characterized by the growing importance of ethical issues, it is proposed to formulate in everyday words and disseminate to young people a coherent vision for a culture of peace, inviting them to join with the United Nations in its quest.
+To put an emphasis on the next generation, which faces a rapidly and deeply changing world characterized by the growing importance of ethical issues, it is proposed that a coherent vision for a culture of peace be formulated in everyday words and disseminated to young people, inviting them to join with the United Nations in its quest.